 The process will not affect gum tissue if your dentist provides proper treatment.
 Gum tissue will return to normal after treatment.

 Your dentist can not whiten dentures because they consist of artificial material.
-Normal whitening toothpaste and traditional whitening methods can not penetrate the material like natural tooth enamel.
+Normal whitening toothpaste and traditional whitening methods can’t penetrate the material like natural tooth enamel.
 However, your dentist can stain them whiter or polish them.
 But the whitening treatment that we apply to real teeth will not work on dentures.

 Drink liquids at room-temperature until the temporary sensitivity goes away.
 Temporary sensitivity should go away within 24 to 48 hours after the procedure.

-Contact our Charlotte, NC, Dental Practice Today
+Visit our Charlotte, NC, Dental Practice Today

 If you are looking to brighten your smile, contact our dental office in Charlotte, NC.
 Call Dr. Reece and the dental care team at 704-486-8911 or request an appointment online.
 Dr. Reece will work with you to ensure your comfort during every step of the treatment process.
 If other whitening methods have not worked for you and your teeth, KOR may be what you’re looking for.